forrestdavis/ExperimentNorming/README.md

 * VERB1_SURP_[MODEL] - Surprisal at the verb for the MODEL (one column per model)
 * VERB1_SURP_AVG - Average surprisal at the verb across tested models
 * NOUN1_SURP_[MODEL] - Surprisal at the noun for the MODEL (one column per model)
-* NOUN1_SURP_AVG - Average xurprisal at the noun across tested models
+* NOUN1_SURP_AVG - Average surprisal at the noun across tested models

 Same thing repeats but for the second sentence and the flag is SENT2, VERB2, etc.